Helicopter Training Courses

 Our experienced instructors are employed from a variety of flying backgrounds including tourism, remote, airwork, offshore/marine pilot transfer and military.
 Our instructors take the time to learn from each other to better pass on this valuable ‘group’ experience so that we are able to provide the best training outcomes possible for our students.

-Des Davey carries the dual role of Chief Flying Instructor and Authorised Testing Officer.
-Des ensures that all of his instructors are regularly assessed to meet the exacting standards required of a professional instructor and ensures that Helibiz maintains its excellent reputation based on 20 years of operation and 10 years of helicopter flight instruction.
+Approved Flight Examiner and Authorised Testing Officer.
+Des ensures that all of his instructors are regularly assessed to meet the exacting standards required of a professional instructor and ensures that Helibiz maintains its excellent reputation Based on over ‘25’ years of operation and ‘15’ years of helicopter flight instruction.

 To qualify for an Australian Pilot’s Licence you will need: